Ushiku, Ibaraki: Government

 Ushiku has a mayor-council form of government with a directly elected mayor and a unicameral city council of 22 members.
 Ushiku contributes two members to the Ibaraki Prefectural Assembly.
 In terms of national politics, the city is part of Ibaraki 3rd district of the lower house of the Diet of Japan.

 Economy

 Ushiku is a local commercial center and has a small industrial park.
-It is also a bedroom community for Tokyo Metropolis.
+It is also a commuter town for the Tokyo Metropolis.
 However, the local economy remains based on agriculture, primarily rice cultivation.

 Education

 Ushiku has eight public elementary schools and six public middle schools operated by the city government, and two public high schools operated by the Ibaraki Prefectural Board of Education.
 The city also has one private combined middle/high school.